FacebookTwitterLinkedIn

 "Internet Security Alert" is a fake error message similar to Microsoft Warning Alert, Ransomware Detected, Warning: Hyper-V Manager, and many others.

-This error is displayed by malicious websites that users often visit inadvertently - they are redirected by potentially unwanted programs (PUPs) that infiltrate systems without consent.
-As well as causing redirects, PUPs stealthily run unwanted processes, deliver malicious ads, and record various user-system information.
+This error is displayed by malicious websites that users often visit inadvertently - they are redirected by unwanted programs that infiltrate systems without consent.
+As well as causing redirects, these programs stealthily run unwanted processes, deliver malicious ads, and record various user-system information.

 Internet Security Alert adware